taras-budzyn/frontendTeach/README.md

 #Materials to learn frontend from scratch

-At this repo we will try to collect so useful links and practice work (to improve studying of materials).
+At this repo we will try to collect there useful links and practice work (to consolidate the course materials).

 ##Main plan